What do we make of the 2022 PSA Update?

 “Estimated Turnaround Times will be 120 days, with all orders arriving after the 2021 Value backlog is complete.”

-This means you’ll be waiting for up to four months to get your cards back, which is a long time compared to many other grading services.
+This means you’ll be waiting for up to four months to get your cards back.
+It is a long time compared to many other grading services.
 If you’d prefer quicker turnaround times, it might be better to look at the likes of SGC.

 In any case, be prepared to wait for a while if you’re sending cards off to PSA with the Value service.